Spellbinders

-Spellbinders is a comic book published by Marvel Comics, as part of that company's Marvel Next imprint.
-It was a six-issue limited series written by Mike Carey with art by Mike Perkins.
-It is part of the Marvel Universe, but the story takes no advantage of the fact.
+Spellbinders is a comic book published by Marvel Comics as part of the Marvel Next comic book branding.
+Created by writer Mike Carey and artist Mike Perkins, the six-issue limited series debuted in March 2005.
+It is part of the Marvel Universe but does not feature obvious links to other comic books.

-Spellbinders is set around John Hathorne High School, a fictional high school in Salem, Massachusetts, where magic is accepted as a fact.
-There are rivalries between magical students ('wicks') and non-magical students ('blanks'), and between the various covens.

-The story centers around Kim Vesco, a girl from Chicago who has strange dreams and an interest in sculpture.
+The series is set around John Hathorne High School, a fictional high school in Salem, Massachusetts, where magic is accepted as a fact.
+There are rivalries between magical students ("wicks") and non-magical students ("blanks"), and between the various covens.
+The story centers around Kim Vesco, a girl who has strange dreams and an interest in sculpture.